FREE printable luggage tags for the kids when you sign up for our newsletter! Plus we share our best travel tips!

 - Arktikum- Here kids will learn all about the life in northern Finland and Lapland including animal life and the indigenous Sami culture.
 See and learn about the natural beauty of the Arctic and how it is changing.
 Lie down in the "cold room" and see the northern lights dance above your heads.

 The museum is in Rovaniemi, a few minutes from the city center.
 Entrance is €12 (adults), €5 (kids), €8 (students and seniors), family tickets are €27 (up to 4 people) and kids under 7yrs old go free.
+One of the best things to do in Finland with your kids!

 - Nuuksio National Park -Close to Espoo and Helsinki you can see the Finnish wilderness with forests, 43 lakes, and walking trails.
 You may also encounter some of the animals living here like the osprey or elk.
 Entrance is free and you can explore the park by yourselves along one of the signposted trails, you can even bike in the park or stay overnight in a campground.
 Berry picking and fishing are also popular in the park.